John Coleman on Football

-John Coleman on Football was an Australian television series which aired in 1957 on Melbourne station HSV-7.
+John Coleman on Football is an Australian television series which aired in 1957 on Melbourne station HSV-7.
 It featured former footballer John Coleman.
 It aired in a 15-minute time-slot on Thursdays (originally at 9:30PM to 9:45PM).
 In an episode telecast on 18 April 1957, the series aired at 9:30PM, preceded by Hit Parade and followed by news and weather.
 The episode aired on 19 September 1957 aired at 10:40PM, preceded by The Late Show and followed by news and weather.